YottaDB/YDBDoc/GTMAdminOps/dbmgmt.rst

 This command restores backup.dat from incremental backups stored in directory specified by the environment variable backup_dir.

 .. parsed-literal::
-   $ mupip restore gtm.dat '"gzip -d -c online5pipe.inc.gz \|"'
+   $ mupip restore ydb.dat '"gzip -d -c online5pipe.inc.gz \|"'

-This command uses a pipe to restore gtm.dat since its last DATABASE backup from the bytestream backup stored in online5pipe.inc.gz.
+This command uses a pipe to restore ydb.dat since its last DATABASE backup from the bytestream backup stored in online5pipe.inc.gz.

 ++++++++++++++++
 RUNDOWN